 Secondly, I wanted to increase the amount of light for those dark corners of the world.
 There’s a lot of info out there about people replacing the bulbs with HID (High Intensity Discharge) light kits.
 First thing you need to know is that the installed lights were made for a 2004 Toyota Highlander…… Then you go find a kit.
 They’re all over the place.
 And they work, in fact they work a little too well.
 I’m sure you’ve seen them coming at you and wondered whether you needed to get your sunglasses out.
 I didn’t want to stick out that much.

-So, after the alignment I pulled a bulb and found the corresponding bulb in a NAPA premium bulb.
+So, after the alignment I pulled the bulbs and found the corresponding bulbs in a NAPA premium bulb.
 A little better.
+(55W for the low beams BP9006NVB2-N, 65W for the high beams BP9005NVB2-N) Sorry I wrote on that…. lol

 I took this screen shot a week after I got this, and the price had gone up $70.00 in the meantime Wow, I done good…..
 And yes, that is still a lot of money.
 I did a lot of research and RIGID time and again came out as expensive but top quality.
 I did not feel like sticking something cheap, leaky, flaky and corroding on there….
 Plus I wanted LIGHT.
 And this bar also has a VERY cool back light feature, which is available in a variety of colors.
 I chose Amber to tie in with the amber side lights.